Macedonia (region): Ancient Macedonia (500 to 146 BCE)

-Roman Macedonia
+Roman Macedonia (146 BC–395 AD)

 Macedonian sovereignty in the region was brought to an end at the hands of the rising power of Rome in the 2nd century BC.
 Philip V of Macedon took his kingdom to war against the Romans in two wars during his reign (221–179 BC).
 The First Macedonian War (215–205 BC) was fairly successful for the Macedonians but Philip was decisively defeated in the Second Macedonian War in (200–197 BC).
 Although he survived war with Rome, his successor Perseus of Macedon (reigned 179–168 BC) did not; having taken Macedon into the Third Macedonian War in (171–168 BC), he lost his kingdom when he was defeated.
 Macedonia was initially divided into four republics subject to Rome before finally being annexed in 146 BC as a Roman province.
 Around this time, vulgar Latin was introduced in the Balkans by Latin-speaking colonists and military personnel.
+With the division of the Roman Empire into west and east in 298 AD, Macedonia came under the rule of Rome's Byzantine successors.
+The population of the entire region was, however, depleted by destructive invasions of various Gothic and Hun tribes c.
+300 – 5th century AD.
+Despite this, other parts of the Byzantine empire continued to flourish, in particular some coastal cities such as Thessaloniki became important trade and cultural centres.